gpduck/MSTerminalSettings/README.md

 # Description

-This module updates the profiles.json file for the new [Microsoft Terminal](https://github.com/microsoft/terminal).
+This module updates the settings.json file for the new [Windows Terminal](https://github.com/microsoft/terminal).

 # Installation

-The module is available from the [PowerShell Gallery](https://www.powershellgallery.com/packages/MSTerminalSettings) and can be installed using PowerShellGet
+The module is available from the [PowerShell Gallery](https://www.powershellgallery.com/packages/MSTerminalConfig) and can be installed using PowerShellGet

 ```
 Install-Module -Name MSTerminalSettings